Qichun County: Three Kingdoms period

 During the Three Kingdoms period, Qichun was made a commandery (郡 (Jùn)).
 In the summer of 223 CE, Eastern Wu general He Qi attacked and eliminated an outpost of Cao Wei in the new commandery territory of Qichun, on the southern slopes of the Dabie Shan mountains.
 But for the next twelve months the northern front remained quiet.
 The Grand Administrator of Qichun was Jin Zong, a former officer of Sun Quan who had deserted and joined Cao Wei.
 It appears he was given the commandery appointment at this time, in the hill country of the Dabie Shan on the border region between Lujiang and Jiangxia, so that he could disturb the communications routes along the Yangtze and across that river to the south.

 There is evidence that the Qichun commandery had been established a few years earlier, evidently on the basis of the county of that name in Jiangxia Commandery of Later Han, but the territory had been abandoned by Cao Cao at the time of his withdrawal in 213 CE.
 From this time, after the defeat of Jin Zong's infiltration, the territory was held by Wu.
 One of the subordinate commanders in He Qi's attack on Qichun was Mi Fang, the erstwhile officer of Guan Yu who had surrendered Jiangling to Lü Meng in 219 AD.
 Qichun also was evidently a proving ground for renegades.

 Later history

 During the Southern and Northern dynasties, the area became administered under the Qichang Commandery.
 During the Tang dynasty, the area was reorganized as a fu.
-Qichun would later be reverted back to a county.
+Qichun would later be reverted to a county.

 During the Song dynasty, Qichun County was home to an extraordinarily large market for traditional Chinese medicine, which poet Lu You described as 40 li long.

 Prince Jing's Mansion (荆王府 (Jīng Wángfǔ)) was constructed in Qichun County during the Ming dynasty.